-- As a priority, state in your submission that the public must see the Draft Bill before it goes into Parliament and be able to comment on it.
-These are not minor changes.
-With proposals changing how someone is involuntarily detained and treated, the public must know what sections of the current law are proposed to remain and what the exact changes will be.
+- As a priority, ask that they take action to ensure that the public sees the Draft Bill before it goes into Parliament and is able to comment on it.
+With proposals changing how someone is involuntarily detained and treated which remove parental and patient rights, the public must know what sections of the current law are proposed to remain and what the exact changes will be.

-- State that electroshock, all forms of restraint, seclusion and psychosurgery must be banned immediately.
+- Request they take action to ensure that all forms of restraint, seclusion, electroshock and psychosurgery are banned immediately.